A table saw is a powerful tool, and it is also hazardous.

-When you have to push the wood you are cutting through the blade, always use push blocks and sticks.
+Always use push blocks and sticks when you have to push the wood you are cutting through the blade.
 Don’t be in a hurry not to use one.
 Never risk losing any of your fingers.
 Clean up your workshop after every cutting session.

 Working on a cluttered table can hinder your accuracy.
-Use either a miter gauge or the fence.
-Don’t use both of them simultaneously, as it could increase the risk of a kickback.
+Instead, use either a miter gauge or the fence.
+Don’t use both simultaneously, as it could increase the risk of a kickback.

-Don’t force the wood into the blade as you could damage the motor.
+Don’t force the wood into the blade, which could damage the motor.
 If the blade does not cut wood as fast as it used to cut them, it most likely means that the blade is dull.
-Get it professionally sharpened or replace it.
+Get it professionally sharpened, or replace it.

 Now that you have gone through the article.
 You already know the basic steps on how to use a table saw.
 The more you practice, the more you will improve.
 Apply all the safety tips and never work in a hurry.